romland/xorzee/README.md

 - view log (if there is one)
 - have a slider for sensitivity of motion (this is a bit arbitrary, but I don't really expect everyone to understand all settings)
 - output how many clusters and blocks/vectors are currenty active (to be able to easier set sensitivity)
+- make 'don't render video/motion when hidden' configurable in client
+- button to reconnect websockets
+- make configuragle: reconnect sockets on disconnect (just a matter of setting a timeout to non-0)
+- be able to specify _no_ ignore area

 ## Known bugs (client)
 - when reconfiguring resolution, ignore-area does not scale (need to reload to get it shown correctly)